Living in halls in 2020/21

-To allow for social distancing when you move in, we may ask you to book a moving in slot so the entrances to halls don’t get overcrowded.
+To allow for social distancing when you move in, you'll be invited to book a moving-in slot sometime between 12 September to 11 October, so that the entrances to halls don’t get overcrowded.
 (But don’t worry – this slot is flexible if you get delayed.)

 If you need to change your slot after you book it, contact the Student Housing Team by email at firstname.lastname@example.org.